mrcpngn/ISO2VM-AnswerFile/README.md

-Datecreated: 15/06/2022

-About:
+# Automate Windows Server Installation

-This script will automatically create a Windows custom ISO file with VMwareTools preinstalled.
+This script will automatically create a Windows Server ISO file with VMwareTools preinstalled.

 Things to Note:
 1. Before you start you must install first Windows ADK: